joaopauloschuler/neural-api/examples/SimpleNLP/README.md

   X.Free;
 end;
 ```
+Above files can be found at the [TinyStories4Pascal-Tokenized-v2](https://huggingface.co/datasets/schuler/TinyStories4Pascal-Tokenized-v2) repository.

 ## Example with Transformer Decoder, Vocabulary and Multiple Outputs
 The currently leading NLP neural network models use tokenized datasets and vocabulary.
 The tokenized dataset and the vocabulary can be downloaded with: